JeffOnABike/crab-project/README.md

 To see how models would have performed over the dataset, I used leave-one-out cross validation, training models from an constant origin of 1949 and testing each year from 1965 to 2014 (last season).
 This backtesting technique was selected because the objective was to find a model that captures the long term fluctuations of landings over several decades.
 (Experimenting with rolling origin training led to highly overfit models that had poor out-of-sample prediction accuracy.)
 1949 served as the origin as it is the first year for which resampled upwelling index measurements were available.

 Each of the 50 years in the test set was predicted with each model after they were fit to the window of training years preceding the test season.
 Because of the 3-4 year lag in exogenous regressors, their values were always able to be fed into the forecast function for at least the proceeding year.
+As a reference, this is how one iteration of the testing occurred:
 ![image](images/1971.png)

-I used mean absolute error as the metric for comparing out-of-sample prediction values because of its simplicity and interpretability in the context of this problem.
+I used mean absolute error from actual landings as the metric for comparing out-of-sample predictions because of its simplicity and interpretability in the context of this problem.

 In addition to choosing a model that minimized out-of-sample error, it was also important to make sure that the model was consistent in its errors.
 I performed diagnostics on the model residuals, both in and out of sample, to confirm that they were normally distributed and did not show evidence of non-zero autocorrelation using the Box-Ljung test.